GPT-language/gpt-tutor-for-chrome/README.md

     <br> English | <a href="README-CN.md">中文</a>
 </p>
 <p align="center">
-    <em>GPT-Tutor is a practical tool that uses AI to comprehensively guide language learning.
-It assists you starting from individual words and phrases, progressing to sentences and grammar, and finally helps you practice reading and writing.
-There are many more features waiting for you to discover, making GPT-Tutor perhaps the most comprehensive and practical learning tool you've encountered.
-Moreover, it's not limited to just English; GPT-Tutor also supports learning multiple languages simultaneously, including Japanese, French, German, Russian, and more.</em>
+    GPT-Tutor is a practical tool that uses AI to provide comprehensive language learning assistance.
+It starts from the very basics, such as letters and pronunciation, and progresses through vocabulary, phrase usage, sentences, and grammar.
+Moreover, it helps users practice reading and writing skills.
+GPT-Tutor isn't limited to English; it also supports learning Japanese, French, German, Russian, and many other languages.
 </p>

 # Demonstration